 Leading lady Sharon Matt had but a brief career in films.
 She appeared in just six titles, all in 1969.
 She took the titular lead in Hayes’ smutty BABY VICKIE (also starring Tony Vorno) and shot two for Herschell Gordon Lewis (THE ECSTASIES OF WOMEN and LINDA AND ABELINE) before vanishing from the screen.
-Why she left films and where she is today is a mystery.
+Why she left films and where she is today are a mystery.

 Director John Hayes had a varied career in films.
 One of his earliest efforts, the short film THE KISS (1951), earned him an Academy Award nomination.
 Despite this critical success, Hayes is probably best known for a slew of low-budget potboilers such as MAMA’S DIRTY GIRLS (1974) and the shock classic GRAVE OF THE VAMPIRE (1972).
 He would later round out his career in hardcore with such bizarre, unsettling features as BABY ROSEMARY (1976).
 He rarely had much money to work with or top-shelf talent in front of his camera to exploit, but he always managed to crank out something interesting.
 THE HANG UP is no exception with its sordid vibe and ambiguous morality.

 Long unavailable in anything other than washed-out gray market editions, Vinegar Syndrome has done it again with their beautiful restoration of THE HANG UP.
 Paired on DVD with another Hayes effort, SWEET TRASH, this film is the stronger of the double bill and the disc is a technical delight.
 The colors are nicely saturated, detail is strong, dialogue crisp and Mario Toscano’s lush and effective score is well-served .
 The DVD release features the film’s spoiler-addled trailer as a bonus.
 This trailer also includes a brief glimpse of a sex scene between Walsh and Angel excised from the final film.
 An HD version also can be found on Vinegar Syndrome’s 5 Years – 5 Films Blu-Ray collection.